 We approach the keyboard with velocity and weight in an effort to create a full sound that will project given the environment in which we perform.
-This approach is designed to allow the performer to play with a full sound with the least amount of tension possible.
+This approach is designed to allow the performer to play with a full sound with the least amount of tension possible and consistent dynamics by defining heights throughout the ensemble.